Food bank: Germany

 As of 2013, there were over 900 food banks (called "Tafel") in Germany, up from just 1 in 1993.
 In 2014, 1.5 million people a week used food banks in Germany.
 In 2022, that rose to nearly two million people.

 France

 In total, around 3.5 million people rely on food banks in France.
-One provider, the Banque Alimentaire has over 100 branches in France, serving 200 million meals a year to 1.85 million people.
+One provider, the Banque Alimentaire, has over 100 branches in France, serving 200 million meals a year to 1.85 million people.

 Asia

 Several Asian places have begun to use food banks; these include Nepal, South Korea, Japan, Taiwan and Singapore.

 Hong Kong

 The first food bank in Hong Kong is Feeding Hong Kong, which was founded in 2009.
-Food Angel is also a food bank in Hong Kong as well as the Foodlink Foundation.
+Food Angel is also a food bank in Hong Kong, as is the Foodlink Foundation.

 Japan

 According to the Ministry of Agriculture, Forestry and Fisheries in Japan, the number of such organizations stood at 178 in the 2022 fiscal year through March, marking a significant increase from the 120 seen two years earlier.
 As of 2022, there is at least one food bank organization in every prefecture in Japan.
 The importance of food banks has become more recognized during the COVID-19 pandemic.